kestra-io/docs/content/docs/10.administrator-guide/index.md

 ## Kestra configuration

-The pages provide information on how to configure Kestra for different environments and use cases.
+The pages below provide information on how to configure Kestra for different environments and use cases.

 <ChildTableOfContents />